Book the Fjord Express to Juneau: See more whales and wildlife than any other boat tour in Haines or Skagway.

-More than just a ferry ride, you will see humpback whales, stellar sea lions, harbor seals, nesting bald eagles and porpoise on every round trip cruise!
+More than just a ferry ride, on this Haines or Skagway Boat Tour, you will see humpback whales, stellar sea lions, harbor seals, nesting bald eagles and porpoise on every round trip cruise!

 See Alaska’s historic capital city.
 Don’t miss the State Capitol Building, Governor’s Mansion, Mt Roberts Tram, Red Dog Saloon, Alaska State Museum, optional tour to the Dipac Salmon Hatchery, Juneau’s shopping district and new Sea Walk to the life size whale sculpture, fresh Alaskan seafood restaurants and more

 Visit one of Alaska's most accessible glaciers and its informative Visitor Center and trails.

 Take a stroll to enjoy Juneau’s beautiful waterfront and the new Sea Walk that takes you alongside the Gastineau Channel.
 Many restaurants, shops, gardens and art line the boardwalk along the waterfront.
 The walk ends at a life size humpback whale sculpture.
 A great photo opportunity!